Excessive Sweating (Hyperhidrosis)

 Excessive sweating it when the body releases too much fluid from the sweat glands.
 It’s also called hyperhidrosis.
 It’s often an ongoing (chronic) condition.

-Excessive sweating can affect the entire body, but usually occurs in the palms, soles, armpits, or groin area.
+Excessive sweating can affect the entire body, but it usually occurs in the palms, soles, armpits, or groin area.

 In most cases, the cause isn’t known.
 It may be caused by thyroid problems, low blood sugar, nervous system disorders, medicines, or other problems.